oracle-livelabs/apex/oci-document-understanding/1-configure-oci-keys/1-configure-oci-keys.md

     ![Profile Menu](images/configuration-preview.png " ")

 ## Task 2: Create a Bucket in OCI Object Storage
-To create a Bucket using OCI Console, Login into your OCI Account.
+To create a Bucket using OCI Console, login to your OCI Account.

 1. To access the Object Storage service, click on the menu icon **(☰)** at the top-left corner.